Tracker instances must be initialized with an emitter. This section will go into more depth about the Emitter and how it works under the hood.

 }

-instead the constructor likes like so:
+To use StorageMemory the constructor looks like so:

 emitter := sp.InitEmitter(